openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 ======================

 This tutorial reveals end-to-end solution from installation to model export and optimization for object detection task on a specific example.
-On this page we show how to train, validate, export and optimize ATSS model on WGISD public dataset.
+On this page, we show how to train, validate, export and optimize ATSS model on WGISD public dataset.

 To have a specific example in this tutorial, all commands will be run on the ATSS model.
-It's a medium model, that achieves relatively high accuracy, while keeping the inference fast.
+It's a medium model, that achieves relatively high accuracy while keeping the inference fast.

 .. note::

-  To learn how to deploy the trained model and run exported demo, refer to :doc:`../deploy`.
+  To learn how to deploy the trained model and run the exported demo, refer to :doc:`../deploy`.

   To learn how to run the demo in CLI and visualize results, refer to :doc:`../demo`.